Chapter 6 - Export to Mexico

 - registered individual ear tattoos that permit trace back to the herd of origin.

-6. The animals being exported must be inspected by an accredited veterinarian within 10 days before the date of export.
-Swine must be found to be free of clinical signs of infectious (including influenza), contagious, or parasitic disease.
+6. The animals being exported must be inspected by an accredited veterinarian.
+Swine must be found to be free of clinical signs of infectious, contagious, or parasitic disease.

 7. The animals did not present with clinical signs of disease within thirty (30) days prior to shipment, including influenza, based on veterinary inspection.